Brexit: Luxembourg says UK could nominate MEPs to facilitate new referendum

 He said he had heard that one of the options under discussion was a two-year delay, but it was up to the British to make a decision on which path to take.

-He said the 2016 referendum in which Britons voted to leave the EU was “tainted with untruths” which had been revealed to be false and there was now a strong trend among the population, as well as in business and finance circles, to prevent Brexit.
+Asselborn said the 2016 referendum in which Britons voted narrowly to leave the EU was “tainted with untruths” which had been since revealed to be false.
+He said there was now a strong trend among the British population, as well as in business and finance circles, to prevent Brexit.

 “If there is a second referendum I think the British people will be able to really measure the consequences of this split with the EU,” Asselborn said.